 This route is tricky.
 Think of it as a combination of caving, bouldering, and scrambling.
 The unique character of the route makes it difficult to rate in terms of YDS or some other system.
 I would, however, say that you should definitely feel comfortable with class 4 climbing and tight, claustrophobic spaces in order to climb the Lemon Squeezer.

-NOTE: This route is a bit dangerous.
+This route does carry some risks.
 Several people have had to be rescued from here recently.
-This might be in part because the Lemon Squeezer is popular with college kids, some of whom were likely drinking before entering.
 Enjoy yourself but be cautious; a rescue from the heart of this unique route would be difficult and time consuming.

 First Cave: Upon stepping through the entrance, you are in the first cave.
 Stem your way over a large boulder and turn sharply right into an even narrower slot (class 3).
 Now you have an understanding of what the route is all about.
 If this introduction section is too difficult or if the constricted space is already getting to you, end now: it gets worse ahead.
 Immediately after turning to the right, the cave in front of you suddenly pinches shut.
 You have to squeeze through a very narrow slot to your left to escape.
 This gap is not technically difficult but is probably the narrowest portion of the entire route.
 This part of the route is extremely tight for most climbers.
 Chubby or claustrophobic people need not apply.